 Part 2.
-Early Corona Virus update: COVID-19 and domestic travel
+Early Corona Virus Update: COVID-19 and Domestic Travel In the USA

-This is a story about not just a coast to coast cruise, but also travel.
+This is a story about not just about coast to coast driving, but also travel.
 Interstate travel during the beginning of the corona virus (or COVID-19) outbreak in the USA.
 Part 2.
 Early Corona Virus update: Driving During the COVID -19 Epidemic Outbreak Back To New York City!

 Cruise Cam Coast to Coast 2020 – Special Report Video – Corona Virus Travel Log

 Part 2 – The Cruise East To NYC

 Starting in California which put a typo up in their haste to reach the whole state.
 A variety of signs implored us to Beat COVID-19!
 This kind of outreach to drivers is a part of how the infection curve was flattened in California.

 All California rest areas and Ports of entry were open.

 Oregon was on it and had lockdown information posted like this one for the Stay Home.
 Save Lives. campaign.
 There’s a set of do’s and don’ts, and what business are open or closed.
 Pause and read for yourself.

 Oregon also left their rest areas clean and available and ports but not weigh stations were open to truckers.